hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 * Can't collaborate because the file is on someone's laptop
 * Risk of losing or deleting the state file
 * No centralized record keeping

+???
+**Let's not be the dog at my homework kid.
+There's no excuse for losing your state file because you can easily store it for free in your Terraform Cloud account.**

 ---
 name: tfcloud-remote-state